I’m always looking for new gear, so I was excited to find out that Redington had released the Vice fly rod aimed at intermediate anglers.

 Pros and Cons

 Redington has crafted a perfect intermediate rod for salt flats and lakes.
-If you’ve been on the search for a great rod for saltwater and freshwater fishing, this might be just what you’ve been looking for!
+If you’ve been on the search for a great rod for saltwater and freshwater, this might be just what you’ve been looking for!
 The Vice’s proportions will impress anglers who enjoy classic rods.

 It has a few advanced features, and its multi-modulus blank design makes it impressively versatile.
 You can use it to cast precisely to trout and bass time after time, and it can stand up to the wind too.
 The construction is faultless, from the reel seat to the stripping guides, and the striking green blank is eye-catching.